-Starting as a commercial illustrator in the Mad Men era, turning to high art and gallery exhibitions in his own controversial way, and becoming the center of New York City’s most elite social circle, Warhol is one of a kind.
+Starting as a commercial illustrator in the Mad Men era, turning to high art and gallery exhibitions in his own controversial way, and becoming the center of New York City’s most elite social circle.
+The king of Pop Art, Andy Warhol is one of a kind.

 From Pittsburgh to Madison Avenue

-Born in Pittsburgh, Pennsylvania on August 6, 1928, Warhol was born to Slovakian immigrants in a poor neighborhood during the Great Depression.
-As a child, Warhol contracted the rare disease called Chorea leaving him bedridden for an entire school year.
+Born in Pittsburgh, Pennsylvania, on August 6, 1928, Warhol was born to Slovakian immigrants in a poor neighborhood during the Great Depression.
+As a child, Warhol contracted a rare disease called Chorea, leaving him bedridden for an entire school year.

 Warhol had obvious artistic talent and enrolled at the Carnegie Institute for Technology (now called Carnegie Mellon University) to study pictorial design.
 After graduating with a Fine Arts degree, he moved to New York at age 21 with big dreams.